• Skip to main content

 • WMI and/or E85 mix

 You may consider other mods, too.
 Cooling often doesn’t need to be addressed since the air-to-water intercooler is pretty efficient.
+Check out our B48 intercooler & heat exchanger upgrade guide for more info on cooling.
 Otherwise, the above mods should suffice for 350-400whp.
 Alright, let’s move on to the actual B48 turbo upgrades.

 1) B48 Pure Turbo Upgrade (350-375whp)